amlalejini/GECCO-2019-tag-accessed-memory/README.md

 into the memory model of a simple linear GP representation.
 In this study, memory comprises 16 statically tagged memory registers, and instructions use tag-based referencing to refer to positions in memory.
-Programs our simple representation are linear sequences of instructions, and each instruction has three tag-based arguments, which may modify the instruction's behavior.
+Programs in our simple representation are linear sequences of instructions, and each instruction has three tag-based arguments, which may modify the instruction's behavior.
 Below, we provide a visual example, contrasting traditional direct-indexed memory access and tag-based memory access.